talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 Start by adding a custom message action that someone can use to forward a message:

+1. On the **Chat UI** page of your [TalkJS dashboard](https://talkjs.com/dashboard/), select the role for which you'd like to edit the settings.
+This guide uses the `default` role.
-1. On the **Chat UI** page of your [TalkJS dashboard](https://talkjs.com/dashboard/), in the section ‘Custom message actions’, select **Add action** to add a new message action.
+2. Still on the **Chat UI** page, in the section 'Custom message actions', select **Add action** to add a message action.
-2. Give your action the name `forward`, and the label `Forward`.
+3. Give your action the name `forward` and the label `Forward`.
-3. Select which messages the user should be able to forward messages to, and who can do the forwarding.
-For the purposes of this guide, under **Which messages** select that the action should be available for `All messages`, and under **Action available to**, select `Everyone`.
+4. Select which messages can be forwarded, and who can do the forwarding.
+For the purposes of this guide, for **Which messages** select that the action should be available for `All messages`, and for **Action available to**, select `Everyone`.

 If you now go to a message in your chat, and select the message action menu from the three horizontal dots on the right-hand side of the message, then the **Forward** option should show up.